brilliancebitcoin/nostrgram/README.md

 * [x] when a mobile user starts typing, make the mic and attach-image buttons disappear
 * [x] parse youtube video urls and display them as embedded
 * [x] keep the keyboard visible after you send a message on mobile
-* [x] multi select emojis before closing emoji window
+* [x] multi-select emojis before closing the emoji window
-* [x] create a mini player for youtube videos so you can leave the channel and keep the video playing
+* [x] create a mini-player for youtube videos so you can leave the channel and keep the video playing
 * [x] if that's not possible, at least make videos not scroll up when someone posts a message while a video is playing
 * [x] fix bug where picture-in-picture youtube videos go to the bottom of the channel on mobile instead of wherever you clicked
 * [x] fix bug where picture-in-picture youtube videos move weirdly on mobile